International political economy: Historical IPE approaches

 Historically, three prominent approaches to IPE were the liberal, economic nationalist (mercantilist), and marxist perspectives.
+Political economist Thomas Oatley traces the development of these economic ideologies, from mercantilism in the 1600s, which emphasizes competition among states for economic dominance, through liberalism in the 1700s, which emphasizes maximizing productivity through comparative advantage, to Marxism in the 1800s, which emphasizes competition among groups for economic dominance.
+This approach privileges the standard (or orthodox) economic theory of individual-centered liberalism as uniquely demonstrating positive-sum societal outcomes.

 Economic liberals tend to oppose government intervention in the market when it inhibits free trade and open competition, but support government intervention to protect property rights and resolve market failures.
 Economic liberals commonly adhere to a political and economic philosophy which advocates a restrained fiscal policy and the balancing of budgets, through measures such as low taxes, reduced government spending, and minimized government debt.

 To economic nationalists, markets are subordinate to the state, and should serve the interests of the state (such as providing national security and accumulating military power).
 The doctrine of mercantilism is a prominent variant of economic nationalism.
 Economic nationalists tend to see international trade as zero-sum, where the goal is to derive relative gains (as opposed to mutual gains).
 Economic nationalism tends to emphasize industrialization (and often aids industries with state support), due to beliefs that industry has positive spillover effects on the rest of the economy, enhances the self-sufficiency and political autonomy of the country, and is a crucial aspect in building military power.

+This conceptual and theoretical approach has been incorporated into the study of public opinion, generally, and fiscal policy preferences, specifically, to conceptualize Americans' policy preferences and political ideology in the context of the United States.
+In popular culture, the book Trekonomics by Manu Saadia examines the science fiction multiverse of Star Trek through the lens of individual-centered liberalism that arises in the American context, commercial republicanism.
+Both academic and popular perspectives converge on universal basic income as an important focus for future research in international political economy that integrates, synthesizes, and extends the mercantilist, liberal, and Marxist perspectives.